The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Illustration: the discovery of the expanding universe

 Like Hudson’s model, the application of McArthur’s model scuppers on the historical standing of relativistic cosmology: GR wasn’t yet sufficiently well-tested.
-Accordingly, Friedmann’s or Lemaître’s derivations of the base description for cosmic expansion (i.e. the redshift-distance relation as a manifestation of the universe’s expansion) couldn’t rely on relations—GR’s structural content—that would qualify as well-confirmed.
-NB: not even the third of the so-called “classical tests” of GR that is phenomenologically and explanatorily closest to the redshift-distance relation, gravitational redshift (i.e. energy loss of electromagnetic radiation in the presence of a gravitational field, manifesting itself in redshift) had been satisfactorily performed;\footnote{While Adams’ measurements of the star Sirius B, a white dwarf, in 1925 were viewed as (tentative) confirmatory evidence, a critical re-evaluation has deflated such a view (Hetherington, 1980; Holberg, 2010; see also Earman \& Glymour, 1980 for fallacies and subtleties in the derivation and interpretation of gravitational redshift).} a convincing test of gravitational redshift would have to wait until the famous Pound and Rebka experiment in 1960.\footnote{A similar conclusion is reached, with a curious twist, for a slightly different base description for an expanding universe (for which we take our cue from O’Raifeartaigh et al.‘s (2014) characterisation of Einstein’s cosmological bias in terms of his preference for an unchanging—rather than static—universe.
+Accordingly, Friedmann’s or Lemaître’s derivations of the base description for cosmic expansion couldn’t rely on relations—GR’s structural content—that would qualify as well-confirmed.
+Not even the third of GR's so-called “classical tests” which are phenomenologically and explanatorily closest to the redshift-distance relation, gravitational redshift (i.e. energy loss of electromagnetic radiation in the presence of a gravitational field, manifesting itself in redshift) had been satisfactorily performed;\footnote{While Adams’ measurements of the star Sirius B, a white dwarf, in 1925 were viewed as (tentative) confirmatory evidence, a critical re-evaluation has deflated such a view (Hetherington, 1980; Holberg, 2010; see also Earman \& Glymour, 1980 for fallacies and subtleties in the derivation and interpretation of gravitational redshift).} a convincing test of gravitational redshift would have to wait until the Pound and Rebka experiment in 1960.\footnote{A similar conclusion is reached, with a curious twist, for a slightly different base description for an expanding universe (for which we take our cue from O’Raifeartaigh et al.‘s (2014) characterisation of Einstein’s cosmological bias in terms of his preference for an unchanging—rather than static—universe.
 This is compatible with stationarity.
 Equating “expansion” with “evolution” or “variation with time”, one may adopt the alternative base description: “The universe changes over the course of time, with its evolution being time-dependent; cosmic structures aren’t stationary.”
 In this case, a discovery of the expanding universe, on McArthur’s model, wouldn’t have been possible before the Big Bang Theory’s main rival, the Steady-State Theory, had become empirically discredited, again in the 1950s or 1960s (see Kragh, 1996, Ch.
 6\&7).}